yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 behalf, and it does it when asked and not before.
 The About page says so rather than claiming the program never reaches the network.

+### Checking that Apple still answers

+`recoverycheck.py` runs weekly beside the table refresh.
+It asks for a recovery through the same vendored tool the tab uses, checks a chunklist came with it and that the image is the size of a BaseSystem, and then deletes it: the download goes into a temporary directory that does not outlive the run.

+    python3 tools/recoverycheck.py --catalogue   # the list, asking Apple nothing
+    python3 tools/recoverycheck.py               # the newest row, end to end
+    python3 tools/recoverycheck.py --all         # every row, about 8 GB

+What it is for: Apple can stop serving a board or change the protocol, and without this the first anybody would know is a person pressing Download and getting an error.

+**What it is not for.** Nothing it fetches is published, kept or copied anywhere.
+Apple's software is Apple's to distribute; the program fetches it onto the machine of the person who asked for it, and this deletes what it fetched.
+Putting a BaseSystem in a release would be redistributing macOS, which is the same reason `vendor/ocbinarydata.lock` records that nobody has licensed those drivers rather than assuming it is fine.

 ## The stick

 `stick.py` is the only part of this repository that can destroy something, so it